Art Journal Tutorial: The Purple Page

 In this video, I share ideas that can be used as launching points for your own pages.
 I like to focus on techniques that are flexible and can be morphed and used to create what you feel like creating.

-Please note.
-Be sure to wait until your paint is dry before writing with pen or markers.
-The good news is that a thin coat of acrylics applied with a brayer dries fairly quickly.
+You'll want to wait until your paint is dry before writing with pen or markers.
+A thin coat of acrylics applied with a brayer dries fairly quickly.
 A few hours, perhaps.
-It depends on the humidity, temperature, thickness of the paint, etc. As they say, your mileage may vary.
+It depends on the humidity, temperature, thickness of the paint, etc. A thick coat of acrylics or acrylics layered with paper collage can take longer to dry.

 In the video, I create a 2-page spread in a children's book.
 We had a lot of fun with this book and now my kids are teens and don't want all of their books so I confiscated this one because it had fun cartoonish backgrounds.